splunk/public-o11y-docs/logs/LOconnect-default-index.rst

    A list of your Log Observer Connect connections appears.
 Each connection is associated with a Splunk platform index or set of indexes.
 These indexes are searchable in the Log Observer Connect UI.

-3. Select the three-dot menu next to the connection associated with the default Splunk platform indexes your Log Observer Connect users should be able to search, then select :guilabel:`Make default` from the drop-down list.
+3. Select the three-dot menu next to the connection associated with the default Splunk platform indexes you want as the default searchable indexes in the Log Observer Connect UI, then select :guilabel:`Make default` from the drop-down list.

    The indexes associated with the connection you select is the new default Splunk platform index or indexes that users can search in the Log Observer Connect UI.